joshnuss/1000experiments.dev/src/routes/posts/when-to-use-math.md

 ### Fractions

-When the quantity is less than a single unit. eg. slice of pizza vs. a bite of pizza.
-If a slice is a single unit, then a bite is a fraction of a slice.
+Working with quantity that can be less than a single unit.

 ### Exponents